isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution249.md

 ---
-title: BonaEcom - Premium
+title: eCommerce equipped by WooCommerce and Wordpress.
+Bona Technologies is a proud partner of Wordpress.com
 permalink: /productivity-solutions-grant/solutionrepo/solution249
 ---

 ### Description

-eCommerce equipped by WooCommerce and Wordpress.
-Bona Technologies is a proud partner of Wordpress.com
+201433500N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Bona_Technologies_Systems_BonaEcom_20200152_Annex_3_20200625151725_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria